kswoo97/pcl/README.md

-# Source Codes and Datasets for "Datasets, Tasks, and Training Methods for Benchmarking Large-scale Hypergraph Learning."
+# Source Code and Datasets for "Datasets, Tasks, and Training Methods for Benchmarking Large-scale Hypergraph Learning."

 ## Dataset Description